 Mom or Dad turned the microwave cart so that the back faces to the audience and painted it simply in black.
 There are shelves to store puppets behind the scenes facing the child.
 An addition of a simple frame and curtains complete a charming puppet theater that’s sure to get hours of use.

 Kids love kitchen sets.
 They all want to help Mommy, and how better than to help her cook?
 Now they can safely “cook” in their own sub-compact kitchen.
 By the way, have you priced the store-purchased kitchen sets lately?
 Make your own for more charm and to keep your wallet fuller!

 All kitchens need storage and this one’s no different!
 This kitchen is painted a soft green.
 Hooks on the side hold an apron or potholders.
 Cut a hole in the top and insert a stainless steel bowl with a rim as a sink.
 Add some simple knobs (pick them up at yard sales) and paint on the stove top.
 Apply acrylic sealer to your paint to keep the painted on parts from fading.

 5-CHILD SIZED MEDIA CENTER

 After all that playing, children also need time to just relax!
-Well…maybe they don’t but Mom needs them to!
-Right, ladies?
+Well…maybe they don’t but parents need them to!
+Right, parents?

 Give them some quiet play time by providing them with a media center.
-You can store books, a dvd player and small tv, videos on a re-finished microwave cart in a small corner of their playroom.
+You can store books, a DVD player, and small tv on a re-finished microwave cart in a small corner of their playroom.

 Paint the microwave cart in your child’s favorite color.
 You can remove the backer board to give it look more media center than microwave cart.
 Stock it with books and a lamp or a tv and dvd player.
 This quiet time helps children learn how to entertain themselves.
 And that’s a lesson you definitely want them to know!